jreisinger/jreisinger.github.io/cv.md

 * Taking care of Linux based infrastructure (email system, web servers, file servers, DNS) and networking.
-* Building tools and automating tasks by using Perl, Bash and Ansible.
+* Building tools and automating tasks via Perl, Bash and Ansible.
 * Migrating monitoring system from Nagios to clustered Icinga2 setup.
 * Wrote backup and VMs monitoring software in Perl using MySQL and Dancer based web interface.